port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 We also need to create the following secrets in our GitHub repository:
 - `PORT_CLIENT_ID` - Your Port client ID.
 - `PORT_CLIENT_SECRET` - Your Port client secret.
+- `ORG_ADMIN_TOKEN` - Your personal access token.
 - `BOT_USER_OAUTH_TOKEN` - The Slack app bot token.

+If you've already completed the [scaffold a new service guide](/guides-and-tutorials/scaffold-a-new-service), you should already have these configured.

 ### Automation trigger
 After setting up the automation backend, we will create the Port automation which will trigger the backend.